fluid-cloudnative/fluid/docs/en/samples/alluxio_s3_high_concurrency.md

 Alluxio master/worker/fuse restart count: 0
 ```

-The following fatal symptoms were not observed after applying the profile:
+The following error symptoms were not observed after applying the profile:

 - `DeadlineExceededRuntimeException`
 - `Timer expired`